-PWSA monitors your drinking water (on a continuous basis - 365 days a year) in accordance with Federal and State regulations.
+PWSA continuously monitors your drinking water in accordance with Federal and State regulations.

-Table 2 (page 7) shows our monitoring results at the Aspinwall Water Treatment Plant for the period of January 1, 2016 to December 31, 2016.
-Table #2 shows our monitoring results at the Highland Park Membrane Filtration Plant during the same period.
-While we conducted more than 100,000 analyses for approximately 100 different chemical and microbial constituents last year, we only found detectable levels of the contaminants listed in the water guality tables.
+On pages 6 and 7, Table #2 shows our monitoring results at the Aspinwall Water Treatment Plant for the period of January 1, 2017 to December 31, 2017.
+On page 8, Table #3 shows our monitoring results at the Highland Park Membrane Filtration Plant during the same period.
+While we conducted more than 100,000 analyses for approximately 100 different chemical and microbial constituents last year, we only found detectable levels of the contaminants listed in the water quality tables.
 It should be noted that none of the test results exceeded federal or state maximum contaminant levels (MCLs).